tom-seddon/beeb/README.md

 Supply list of files on the command line.
 Files that have a corresponding .inf file are assumed to be BBC files, and other files are ignored.

+# ssd_extract

+Python 2.x script that converts a SSD or DSD disc image into a folder of .inf files suitable for use with BeebLink.
+Supply name of disk on command line; it will create a BeebLink-compatible folder in the same folder, named after the disc image.
+Alternatively, specify `-0` or `-2` to have it output files from side 0 or 2 straight into the folder specified.

+Specify the `-b` switch to have it find tokenized BBC BASIC files, convert them to text with `BBCBasicToText.py`, and save them to a separate `raw` folder.

 # screen_conv